 We also provide students with some career resources, such as information on writing resumes and cover letters, jobs and internships, networking and increasing their marketability in any given field.
 Our UW–Madison Online students have access to UW resources such as LinkedIn Alumni and BadgerBridge – two ways to connect with fellow Badgers.

 Leanne: We proactively talk about study skills and time management and encourage engagement with instructors and fellow students.
 We recommend resources both on campus and online that might help prepare students and support them in class.
-I try to bring career options into conversations, for instance, for those thinking about our online Consumer Finance and Financial Planning BS.
-They need qualified work hours to sit for the Certified Financial Planner (CFP) exam.
+I try to bring career options into conversations.

 Tell us about a time when it was rewarding to be an academic and career advisor.